OSE3Sandbox/openshiftv3-workshop/xtra2_Spark-radanalytics.md

 **Step 1: Create an Apache Spark Cluster using Oshinko Console**

+When you login to openshift, you should be able to see the `Spark Cluster` button on the left hand side.
+It is a console extension that was deployed for this hackathon.

 Create a project as developer user:

     oc new-project oshinko --description="Oshinko Apache Spark Cluster" --display-name="Oshinko Apache Spark Cluster"